brodsa/loopitoy/README.md

 To manage user stories and epics, a Kanban board was created as GitHub Project, see [here](https://github.com/users/brodsa/projects/6).
 The board has three columns, where the user stories are categorized into groups: Todo, In progress, or Done, as shown below. ![board](./docs/board.PNG)

 Each user story was prioritized and implemented in 2 weeks long iterations.
 The Priorities as well as Epics are shown as labels .The iterations are defined as GitHub Milestones.
 The first iterations were mainly focused on the core features to ensure MVP functionality.
 During the later iterations additional features were implemented.
-The developer is aware of the fact that there should be a mix of all type of features within one iterations but due to the time pressure a different strategy was setup.
+The developer is aware of the fact that there should be a mix of all type of features within one iterations.
+But due to the time pressure caused by sickness and family reasons, the important features for MPV were mainly implemented in first iterations while others later on.

 ### Scope
 - Purpose: The purpose of the website is to provide a platform for users to buy and sell second-hand toys.
 The website aims at creating a supportive platform for the circle economy where users buy toys of a guaranteed quality to offer fun for their children with a minimum of waste and carbon footprint.